Turtle6665/Sci-marklet/README.md

 On chromium based browser, you may need to manually add the "javascript:" in front of the url.

 ## How to use ?
-When you are on a page, just click on the bookmark.
+When you are on a page with a DOI, just click on the bookmark and it automaticaly changes the url.